DanielleSpring/Final-Project/README.md

 | Data Analysis | *To be added in* |
 | Machine Learning code and output | [Link to ML model](https://github.com/DanielleSpring/Final-Project-SunshineList/blob/main/DataBootcampCapstoneProjectMachineLearningModel-Ben.ipynb)   |

+### Changes from Seg1 submission to Seg2 submission
+The following aspects of the original project scope have been placed in our parking lot due to insufficient resources for time allotted.
+- twitter sentiment analysis
+- age prediction based on first name
+- hosting has been switched from Heroku to AWS

 ## **Technologies & Tools Used:**